 A definition of “violence” is not set out in the Code of Ethics (the Code).
 This means that the ordinary English language meaning applies.

 The Community Panel considers the perceptions of violence raised by the complainant and then takes into account additional and relevant factors that may include: previous Community Panel decisions; the type of product being marketed/advertised; the medium of the advertisement; and any other potentially mitigating circumstances.

 The Community Panel has considered that the phenomenon of “violence” includes the consequences of violence (i.e. depiction of an injured person not just the image of them being hurt), feelings of violation, shock and fright, and may involve:

 For the purposes of the Code, violence includes both actual depictions and suggested violence.

 Section 2.2 of the Code requires that violence should not be depicted in advertising unless it is justifiable in the context of the product or service advertised.
 In some circumstances, the portrayal of violence may be deemed justified, such as in community awareness advertising or if the product being advertised contains violence e.g. computer games or films.
 The Community Panel has generally considered violence to be justified where it is mild in impact for the viewer, generally does not depict any person injured or in pain, and the action does not include aggression.

 Level of community concern

-Community concern about the portrayal of violence in advertising has been reflected in complaints to the Advertising Standards Bureau.
+Community concern about the portrayal of violence in advertising has been reflected in complaints to Ad Standards.

 Concern about violence was identified in 11.6 per cent of all cases raised between 2005 and 2014.
 In 2015 violence accounted for 11.8 per cent of complaints.

-In addition, the ASB commissioned research into this issue and published a research report on the matter in March 2009.
+In addition, Ad Standards commissioned research into this issue and published a research report on the matter in March 2009.